What is the STEM Student Success Scholarship?

 - Be a US Citizen, US National, US Permanent Resident, or Admitted Refugee

-- Enroll full-time in a degree program or transfer curriculum in a STEM field, especially Physics, Chemistry, or Engineering.
+- Enroll full-time in a degree program or transfer curriculum in one of the following

-- Have a minimum ACT composite of 21 (or minimum SAT of 1010)
+- Have a minimum ACT composite score of 21 or minimum SAT of 1010

 - Have a minimum GPA of 2.5 (on a 4.0 scale)

-In order to remain in good standing and renew the scholarship, applicants must meet ALL of the following requirements:
+In order to remain in good standing and renew the scholarship (when available), applicants must meet ALL of the following requirements:

 - Maintain full-time enrollment in fall and spring semesters.